nallouane/Web-App-DevOps-Project/README.md

 - Seamless Integration: Seamlessly integrate with other Azure services and DevOps tools, enabling streamlined workflows for application development, deployment, and operations within the AKS environment.

-In summary, the AKS Cluster Module provides a comprehensive solution for deploying, managing, and scaling Kubernetes clusters on Azure, empowering organizations to harness the full potential of containerized applications with agility, reliability, and security.

 ## Security